NotSyrRegDev/AvFuel-Landing-Page/README.md

-Azuransi is a company landing page witch show the services provider by company and the workers in the company
+AzFuel is a company landing page witch show the services provider by company and the workers in the company